bbgw/BLEU_Mandarin/README.md

 python caption_eval.py ref_tok.txt tst_tok.txt
 ```

-Note: For CSL project, after tokenization we may need to do some pre-processing to remove the video and signer IDs in front of each line:
+Note: For CSL project, after tokenizing we may need to do some pre-processing to remove the video and signer IDs in front of each line:
 ```
 python preproc.py data/ground_truth_tok.txt data/predicted.txt
 perl multi-bleu.perl data/ground_truth_tok_preproc.txt < data/predicted_preproc.txt  # use multi_bleu